Guardrails Beat Guidance: A Large-Scale Study of Rules, Skills, and Persistent Configuration for Coding Agents: Impact Statement

 \section{Impact Statement}

-This paper studies how natural language rule files affect AI coding agent behavior and reliability.
-Our finding that most individual rules silently degrade agent performance has direct safety implications for the growing ecosystem of community-authored rule files.
-We provide actionable guidance---preferring negative constraints over positive directives---that helps practitioners configure agents more safely.
-We see no specific ethical concerns beyond those generally associated with improving AI coding agents.
+This paper studies how natural-language rule files affect AI coding agent behavior and reliability.
+Our finding that well-intentioned rules can silently degrade agent performance has direct safety implications for the growing ecosystem of community-authored rules, skills, and plugins; the actionable guidance we provide (prefer negative constraints over positive directives) helps practitioners configure agents more safely.
+All experiments are conducted in a controlled benchmarking setting and we see no specific ethical concerns beyond those generally associated with improving AI coding agents.